flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

     return 0;
 }
 ```

+furi.h contains the definions for FURI (Flipper Universal Registry Implementation). furi_delay_ms is a function that will delay the application for the specified number of milliseconds.
+FuriString is a string type that is used by the Flipper Zero firmware.

 The basic_scenes_app function will be called when the application is started.
 We configured this in our application.fam file entry_point parameter in the previous step.
 The function returns 0 when the application exits.